-If you live in bangkok, there is a slim chance that you would miss noticing the extravagant bang sue grand station while driving on the sri rat expressway.
+If you live in Bangkok, there is a slim chance that you would miss noticing the extravagant Krungthep Abhiwat Central Terminal while driving on the Sirat expressway.
 If you get stuck up there in a traffic jam, which is common in this city, you could even spend time to carefully study the futuristic structure from different angles.

 Its function is explicitly hinted from its exterior that has a New York’s Grand Station-like vibe.
 The station is Thailand’s next mega infrastructure project which will not only help ease Bangkok’s infamous traffic congestion, but also support the country’s role as a regional transportation hub.
 It is positioned to strengthen Thailand’s railway system and its connections with the regional transportation network, hence enhancing economic growth.
 This grand station is on its way to becoming another top attraction in Bangkok – a new landmark with an external design inspired by Hua Lamphong Station but with a modern twist recognizable from miles away.